alteryx/autonormalize/contributing.md

 **To contribute, you can:**

-1. Help users on our [Slack channel](https://join.slack.com/t/featuretools/shared_invite/enQtNTEwODEzOTEwMjg4LTQ1MjZlOWFmZDk2YzAwMjEzNTkwZTZkN2NmOGFjOGI4YzE5OGMyMGM5NGIxNTE4NjkzYWI3OWEwZjkyZGExYmQ).

-2. Submit a pull request for one of [Good First Issues](https://github.com/alteryx/autonormalize/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)
+1. Submit a pull request for one of [Good First Issues](https://github.com/alteryx/autonormalize/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)

-3. Make changes to the codebase, see [Contributing to the codebase](#Contributing-to-the-Codebase).
+2. Make changes to the codebase, see [Contributing to the codebase](#Contributing-to-the-Codebase).

-4. [Report issues](#Report-issues) you're facing, and give a "thumbs up" on issues that others reported and that are relevant to you.
+3. [Report issues](#Report-issues) you're facing, and give a "thumbs up" on issues that others reported and that are relevant to you.
 Issues should be used for bugs, and feature requests only.

 ## Contributing to the Codebase

 #### 1. Clone repo

 * The code is hosted on GitHub, so you will need to use Git to clone the project and make changes to the codebase.
 Once you have obtained a copy of the code, you should create a development environment that is separate from your existing Python environment so that you can make and test changes without compromising your own work environment.
-* You can run the following steps to clone the code, create a separate virtual environment, and install featuretools in editable mode.
+* You can run the following steps to clone the code, create a separate virtual environment, and install autonormalize in editable mode.

   ```bash
   git clone https://github.com/alteryx/autonormalize.git